COSC3020/pancake-sort-m-blaze-ai/README.md

 otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

-For this assignment, I consulted with Chat GPT for clarity on my writing and to check my math was correct.
-I also got help from Chat GPT regarding a persistent error with eslint not being installed.
+For this assignment, I asked Chat GPT for help improving my reasoning, mostly regarding its presentation and articulation.